Chart Color Schemes

 South Coogee features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 South Coogee's dwelling structure, as per the latest Census, consisted of 38.9% houses and 61.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in South Coogee stood at 25.8%, with mortgaged dwellings at 26.0% and rented ones at 48.3%.
-The median monthly mortgage repayment was $4,000, exceeding Sydney metro's average of $2,427.
-The median weekly rent in South Coogee was $207, compared to Sydney metro's $470.
-Nationally, South Coogee's mortgage repayments were higher at $4,000 versus Australia's average of $1,863, while rents were lower at $207 compared to the national figure of $375.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in South Coogee was at 25.8%, with mortgaged dwellings at 26.0% and rented ones at 48.3%.
+The median monthly mortgage repayment was $4,000, higher than Sydney metro's average of $2,427.
+Median weekly rent in South Coogee was $207, lower than Sydney metro's figure of $470.
+Nationally, South Coogee's mortgage repayments were significantly higher at $4,000 compared to the Australian average of $1,863, while rents were substantially lower at $207 versus the national figure of $375.

 Frequently Asked Questions - Housing